Molly McGee (gridiron football): College career

 McGee played for the Rhode Island Rams on an athletic scholarship.
 He was a three-time, first-team All-Yankee Conference running back and a first-team All-East tailback in 1972.
 He was voted to the University of Rhode Island team of the decade in 1980.

 Professional career

-McGee was selected by the Atlanta Falcons in the 16th round of the 1974 NFL draft.
+McGee was selected 408th overall by the Atlanta Falcons in the 16th round of the 1974 NFL draft.
 He played in 10 games for the Falcons in 1974.
 He was released by the Falcons in 1975 after he suffered a shoulder injury.
 McGee played for the Charlotte Hornets of the World Football League in 1975 before the league folded midseason.
 He played for the Ottawa Rough Riders of the Canadian Football League from 1975 to 1976, when he was traded to the Saskatchewan Roughriders.
 He was the CFL’s leading receiver in 1978 with 68 receptions.
 A serious knee injury during the 1980 season ended McGee's pro career.